 Whether pupils leave the department at the end of KS3, or continue to KS4, we aim to ensure that all pupils leave with an appreciation of good design, healthy food and an ability to solve problems through their design and making skills gained with us.

 Our KS3 curriculum has been designed to expose students to a range of materials, ingredients, tools and equipment so that they can gain skills needed to succeed in life and in later study, if chosen.

 Our KS3 curriculum is taught on a carousel model.
 Each year pupils will receive lessons in Food, Product Design and Textiles.
 Pupils receive 1 lesson of DT per week, 36 in total over the year.
-Due to rooming and staffing considerations, pupils will receive 18 lessons of Food, 9 lessons of Textiles and 9 lessons Product Design per year.
+Due to rooming and staffing considerations, pupils will receive 12 lessons each of Food Textiles and Product Design per year.